parambharat/AC215_projectgarble/submissions/milestone1_projectgarble.md

 ## Proposed Solution

-Build an application that generates a Summary of Speech (Lectures, Podcasts, News Reports, and other speeches and monologues).
-We could leverage pre-trained models to transcribe, segment, and summarize the audio.
-The project would allow us to design, develop, and deploy scalable pipelines that combine speech-to-text models with summarization techniques.
+Build an application that generates a condensed summary of the audio/text in 200 words or less.

+To achieve this, we will leverage pre-trained models to transcribe, segment, and summarize the audio.
+At a high level, the project would be a combination of two major components: speech-to-text models and text summarization techniques.

 ## Project Scope